Fredopayn1119/GROUP-22/LLM-Guide.md

-# Instructions on reproducing LLMs
+# Instructions on reproducing LLM results

 ## Table of Contents